department-of-veterans-affairs/va.gov-team/teams/vsa/product/tools/README.md

 1. Save the sprint-report.rb file to your machine as "sprint-report.rb"
 1. Confirm you have ruby on your machine.
 If you don't, download a version that works for machine
 1. Generate a new Zenhub API Token from your personal Zenhub profile - https://app.zenhub.com/dashboard/tokens
-1. Replace the placeholder text with your Zenhub API Token in " "
+1. Replace the placeholder text with your Zenhub API Token in " " on line 39

 ### Running the tool
 1. [Grab your sprint/milestone ID](https://github.com/department-of-veterans-affairs/va.gov-team/milestones) Typically a 3-digit number